Ore Oduba: Career

 The following year, he was a contestant in Channel 4's Celebrity SAS: Who Dares Wins, making it to the final.
 In the same year, he joined the cast of the stage version of The Rocky Horror Show.

 Personal life

-Oduba married TV researcher Portia in November 2015; the couple have two children.
+In November 2015, Oduba married TV researcher Portia Jett Culmer, daughter of Nick "Animal" Culmer, lead singer of punk rock band Anti-Nowhere League.
+They have two children.
+In January 2024 Portia revealed that the couple were divorcing.

 In July 2017, he received an Honorary Doctorate from Loughborough University.
 In November that year, he received an Honorary Doctorate of Arts from Bournemouth University.
 He is an avid supporter of Manchester United.

 Oduba was the first winner of the Inspirational Public Figure Award at the inaugural Ethnicity Awards held in 2018.
 Other nominations included Meghan Markle, Chiwetel Ejiofor and Alesha Dixon.